Prapthi564/Dashboard-in-a-day/Lab 7 - Embedded Power BI.md

 5. Open the **Embed for your customers** folder.

-6. Open the embed for your customers sample app using one of these methods:
+6. Using **.NET Core**, open the embed for your customers sample app using one of these methods:

    - If you're using [Visual Studio](https://visualstudio.microsoft.com/), open the **AppOwnsData.sln** file.